Zhang Wenhong: COVID-19 pandemic

 At the end of February, Zhang said in a media interview that in China, the first occurrence of COVID-19 was only in Wuhan.
 If it was transmitted to China from outside, it should have infected several Chinese cities at the same time, not one by one.
 He also said that the source of the virus is a controversial issue, but there must be "exact basis" to make claims, so he does not agree that the virus originated outside China.
 However, related reports have been removed from mainland China's news websites.

 On March 15, Zhang posted on the official WeChat account of the Department of Infectious Diseases, Huashan Hospital, Fudan University.
 The post reads, "I originally believed that if China had properly controlled the situation, the world would also follow suit.
 East Asian countries such as Singapore, Japan, and South Korea did very well but Europe has now become the new epicenter of the epidemic, bringing us huge uncertainty.
 China will still face great import risks in the future. " He predicted, "With respect to the current global anti-epidemic measures, it is basically impossible for this epidemic to end this summer.
 If the epidemic continues to evolve in Italy and Iran, then the risk of COVID-19 becoming a cross-annual epidemic will increase along with it."

-"No Porridge" incident

-On April 15, 2020, Zhang Wenhong said, at an event, in the pandemic people should care for their diet structure; people should eat protein-rich food, "no porridge is allowed in breakfasts", there are many arguments online saying Zhang "overly admires foreign things".